 The upgrade of existing roads is planned in terms of priorities as determined in the IDP, through departmental planning and by the Municipality.
-The pace and extent of implementation is determined by the budget allocated by both the provincial government (80% of cost contribution) and the Municipality (20% of cost contribution) in respect of main proclaimed roads and Municipal streets (100% internal funding).
-Achievements for the past financial year includes the completion of construction for the upgrade of Stokery Road, the planning for the upgrade of Berg River Boulevard North and Oosbosch Street to divided four lane roads, planning for the upgrading of the bridge structures in Paarl as well as the planning of the construction of Van der Stel Road from Abattoir Street to Klein Drakenstein Road.
+The pace and extent of implementation are determined by the budget allocated by both the provincial government (80% of cost contribution) and the Municipality (20% of cost contribution) in respect of main proclaimed roads and Municipal streets (100% internal funding).
+Achievements for the past financial year include the completion of construction for the upgrade of Stokery Road, the planning for the upgrade of Berg River Boulevard North and Oosbosch Street to divided four-lane roads, planning for the upgrade of the bridge structures in Paarl, as well as the planning of the construction of Van der Stel Road from Abattoir Street to Klein Drakenstein Road.

-Extensions to the road network are planned in accordance with the Integrated Transportation Plan, addressing both Provincial and Municipal roads.
+Extensions to the road network are planned in accordance with the Integrated Transportation Plan, addressing both provincial and Municipal roads.
 Planning for the upgrade of various sections of road is under way, but funding for construction will need to be sourced.
 The Integrated Transportation Plan needs to be revised as the existing plan is dated 2008.

 The maintenance of roads and streets is undertaken in accordance with the Pavement Management System.
-This system was to be re-evaluated in 2014/2015 but due to financial and other constraints will now be attended to in 2015/2016 to provide for an updated priority list of work to be undertaken.
+This system was to be re-evaluated in 2014/2015, but due to financial and other constraints will now be attended to in 2015/2016 to provide for an updated priority list of work to be undertaken.

 Gravel Road Infrastructure

 Kilometres

-Year Total gravel roads New gravel roads constructed Gravel roads upgraded to tar Gravel roads graded/maintained
+Year Total gravel New gravel roads Gravel roads Gravel roads

-001010010 constructeu ð ,
+roads constructed upgraded to tar graded/maintained

 2012/2013 46.72 0 2.97 46.72

 2013/2014 43.75 0 0 43.75

 2014/2015 43.75 0 0 43.75